 How does it grow?
 Does it feed or breathe?
 What happens if the pregnant Mum trips over?

-The young mammal is joined to the placenta by an UMBILICAL CORD along which the chemicals flow (in and out) through blood vessels.
-Wonderfully the fetus floats in a fluid-filled sac which protects it from the knocks and bangs which are a normal part of the pregnant mum's life.
-This is called the AMNIOTIC SAC and the fluid inside?
-AMNIOTIC FLUID.
+The young mammal is joined to the placenta by an umbilical cord along which the chemicals flow (in and out) through blood vessels.
+Wonderfully, the fetus floats in a fluid-filled sac which protects it from the knocks and bangs that are a normal part of the pregnant mum's life.
+This is called the amniotic sac and the fluid inside is called amniotic fluid.
 It's brilliant at absorbing shocks.

 Hopefully, this information, together with what you've already been learning about, mean that you're ready to test out your knowledge of what happens inside a mum's body before the youngster is born.
 Let's see......